-As more and more organizations are choosing to engage a third party vendor to provide their whistleblower hotline, companies new to hotlines often sign the contract and then ask the question, “Now what?”
+As more and more organizations are choosing to engage a third party whistleblower hotline vendor, companies new to hotlines often sign the contract and then ask the question, “Now what?”

-As a Customer Experience Manager, part of my job is to work through implementation, configuration and rollout with new customers.
+When we onboard new customers to our Helpline and Case Management solution, we work closely with them through implementation, configuration and rollout.
 Organizations must remember that signing the dotted line and checking the “I have a hotline provider” box doesn’t provide your organization with an effective whistleblower program.

-When I ask customers, “What about your job keeps you up at night?” the most common answer is “I don’t know what I don’t know.”
+When we ask customers, “What about your job keeps you up at night?” the most common answer is “I don’t know what I don’t know.”
 Sound familiar?
 Of course, the overall goal is to create an open door culture so that employees feel comfortable sharing their concerns directly with their supervisor or HR.
-That being said, I’ve found that a lot customers further enhance their culture when implementing a whistleblower hotline supported by a third party vendor.
+That being said, a lot of customers further enhance their culture when implementing a whistleblower hotline supported by a third party vendor.
 Employees are confident that the company they work for is committed to providing open and honest communication between employees and the organization.

 - Kickoff Meeting